-HTHA is moving into providing the infrastructure necessary to support housing and also to be used for economic development projects on land the villages set aside.
-The HTHA provided \$100,000 to bring natural gas into Moenkopi.
+HTHA can leverage the infrastructure necessary to support housing and also to be used for economic development projects on land the villages set aside.
 Currently First Mesa has designated 30 acres, Sipaulovi set aside 15 acres, Hotevilla has 57 acres and Moenkopi has a large area in the expanded village area where the hotel and other commercial enterprises are located.
 HTHA will work with the villages to develop these areas for economic development